Propylene oxide Prices, markets & analysis

 Propylene oxide: Market overview

-In the US, there are four major producers of PO, with the bulk of production being captive.
-Product usage is typically for integrated downstream operations, for example, monopropylene glycol (MPG).
-The ICIS monthly contract assessment is a calculation based on propylene feedstock prices.
+In the US, there are four major producers of PO, with the bulk of their production being captive, thus minimal market information is available.
+Product usage is typically for integrated downstream operations, such as mono propylene glycol (MPG).
+The ICIS monthly contract assessment is a calculation based on the price of feedstock propylene.
+An industrial accident at the PO and SM units in Moerdijk in early June has continued to be a cause of concern in the global markets, including the US.

 News & analysis